glynnbird/smartsponsor/README.md

 * first account to receive the benefits of mining activity - we'll call this user "theminer"
 * second account who is the sponsored runner - "therunner"
 * third account who pledges donations to the campaign - "thesponsor"
+* fourth account who benefits from the contract - "thebenefactor"

 Accounts are created from the command line by using the `geth account new` command and entering a password (twice):